-The Middle and Upper School will use the Yellow and Red Card System to inform parents each time a pupil breaks the school rules from Y4.
-A sanction will be given after a pupil has been given a clear warning that their chosen course is not acceptable.
-The Yellow Card can be put on the desk in front of the pupil with the warning that, should they continue to behave in the way that they are, it will be issued to them.
-This visual warning will hopefully allow the pupil to realise that they need to modify their behaviour.
+The Middle and Upper School will use the Yellow Card System to inform parents each time a pupil fails to follow the school rules from Year 4 upwards.
+A sanction will be given after a pupil has been given clear verbal and visual warnings that their chosen course is not acceptable.
 Should the pupil continue with their poor behaviour choices, the Yellow Card will be issued.
 For a more serious misdemeanour, a pupil can receive a Red Card.

 On receipt of a Red or Yellow Card, the pupil will take the card to their form teacher who will discuss the behaviour and sign the card.
 The pupil will then take the card home and discuss the incident with parents/guardians.
 They will then be required to sign it to say they have discussed the incident with their son/daughter.
-The card will then be returned to the Deputy Head the next morning.
+The card will then be returned to a Deputy Head the next morning who will have a restorative conversation with the child.
 Should the card not be returned the following day, the Deputy Head will, speak with the child and may phone home to discuss the incident.

-A Red or Yellow card can be issued without warning of a teacher feels a pupil has broken a rule and needs an immediate sanction.
+A Yellow card can be issued without warning if a teacher feels a pupil has broken a rule and needs an immediate sanction.
 This could be for unkindness in the playground for example.
+In these cases, Yellow cards are issued with regard to the pupil's learning profile, age and also the situation that has given rise to the poor behaviour.